nhsconnect/gpconnect/pages/integration/integration_interaction_ids.md

 	- Extended operation = [ `gpc.getcarerecord`]
 - Subject = [ `resourceType`, `operationName` ]
 	- Resource Type is the name of a FHIR resource, such as `Patient`, `Appointment`, `Organization`
-	- Operation Name is the name of a extended operation, such as `gpc.getcarerecord`
+	- Operation Name is the name of an extended operation, such as `gpc.getcarerecord`

-## List of Interaction IDs ##
+## List of interaction IDs ##

 ### Foundations interactions ###